andyatkinson/presentations/pgconfnyc2025/pgconf2025.md

     }
 </style>

-## 🏢 Better DB Architecture: Multitenancy
+## 🏢 A Multi-tenant DBs is that better way

-Let's explore 6 patterns and their benefits and limitations
+Let's explore the benefits and limitations of 6 patterns

 ---

-## Benefits and drawbacks of non-tenancy
+## 🚫 🏢 Benefits and drawbacks without multi-tenancy

-- Benefit: Compute isolation
+✅ Compute isolation
-- Benefit: Strong data isolation
+✅ Strong data isolation
-- Possibly less code or schema design changes needed
+Possibly less code or schema design changes needed
-- Drawback: Increased costs from overprovisioned instances
+🔴 Increased costs from overprovisioned instances
-- Drawback: Complexity from managing a fleet, upgrades, monitoring
+🔴 Complexity from managing a fleet like administration, upgrades, monitoring

 ---

 ## ✨ Opportunities with Multi-tenant DB consolidation

-- Cost savings, greater resource efficiency
+💵 Cost savings, greater resource efficiency
-- Avoiding or deferring "fleet management" challenges
-- Can leverage features for tenant data uniqueness and isolation
-- Can distribute the computing a bit within limits of single instance
+✅ Avoiding or deferring "fleet management" challenges ✅ Can achieve (weaker) forms of tenant data uniqueness and isolation ✅ Can distribute some computation work but ultimately limited by single instance

 ---

 ## 🫠 Multitenancy Challenges

-- Lacking native tenant primitives, need to build in more pieces using database features or application-level features
+- Lacking native tenant primitives, need to build in more pieces using database or application-level features
-- Can't achieve full compute isolation and may eventually exceed single instance
+- Can't achieve full compute isolation
 - Can be limited by shared Postgres subsystems (Autovacuum, buffer cache)
 - Requires some upfront architecture planning or costly schema/data migrations